 Enter The Ment: Ad Club Lexington’s fresh take on mentorship.
 We’ve spent years building our Rolodex and now we’re ready to put our professional match-making skills to work for you.
-The Ment pairs eager students with their very own seasoned ad professional for a three-month journey to mentorship and beyond.
+The Ment pairs eager college students with their very own seasoned ad professional for a nine-month journey to mentorship and beyond.

 Portfolio help?
 The Ment’s got you covered.
 Internship advice?
 Absolutely.
 Awkward question you don’t want to ask your boss?
 We’re here for it.
 Foot in the door?
 Our toes are at your service.
 Coffee and chat?
 Yes, please.
 A life-long professional relationship?
 We hope so.